pimcore/personalized-product-search/doc/Adapters.md

 * *PurchaseHistoryAdapter*: Adds personalization to order products by the customers buying behaviour.
 Therefore we need segments based on all orders a customer made.
 Currently this adapter simply weights products containing segments based on the extracted segments from the orders.
 * *RelevantProductsAdapter*: Adds personalization based on a certain customer group the customer is assigned.
 Each customer group contains segments.
 Searched products are ordered based on the segments in the corresponding customer group.

 Every adapter takes an array which represents the Elasticsearch query.
-This query is wrapped
+The query is wrapped into a `function_score` of Elasticsearch.

 This is what the query looks like if two adapters are executed: